GeoscienceAustralia/ptha/propagation/SWALS/tests/validation_tests/README.md

 ## What the outputs should look like

-The outputs should be similar to below, but may be interspersed with messages from the compiler and/or R.
+The outputs should be similar to below, but may be interspersed with messages from the compiler and/or R. Model run files and figures are created in the individual problem directories.

 The time taken includes (for each problem) compilation, running the model, and post-processing.
 It can vary greatly depending on your machine and compiler.
 This example used the `ifort` compiler on a half-node of NCI's Gadi machine.
 While `ifort` is a good compiler the compilation process is much slower than `gfortran`, and for the smaller test problems compilation can dominates the recorded time.
 ```